 From which it is clear that $X_A$ does not provide any additional degrees of freedom apart from the variables $N, N^i, E^A_{~ i}$, corresponding to precisely $d^2$ independent fields of a vielbein.
-It also implies that a choice of $X_A$ fixes components of $E^A_{~ i}$ or vice versa, e.g. the gauge choice $X^A= (1,0)$ fixes the so-called time-gauge $E^0_{~ i}=0$.
+It also implies that a choice of $X_A$ fixes components of $E^A_{~ i}$ or vice versa, e.g. the gauge choice $X^A= (1,0)$ fixes the so-called time gauge $E^0_{~ i}=0$.

 With the general decomposition of the vielbein \eqref{e_decomp} established, we are now ready to decompose the Einstein–Hilbert action and transition to the canonical vielbein formulation.
-However, there is no unique way of doing this, e.g. different choices of $X^A$, boundary terms or canonical variables yield different canonical structures.
+However, there is no unique way to do this.
+For example, different choices of $X^A$, boundary terms, or canonical variables yield different canonical structures.
 We will cover two different approaches, starting with a fully Lorentz-covariant formulation and later the SO($D$)-covariant form.